Frequently asked—and answered—questions.

 Preparing a Visit

 All researchers high-school age and above may use the library collections during our public hours.
-Younger researchers should contact Reference at (312) 443-3666 or email@example.com to inquire about access.
+Younger researchers with a need to consult our collections should contact Reference at email@example.com to inquire about access.

 Do I need an appointment?

 Yes.
 Access to the reading room currently is limited to researchers who have secured an appointment in advance.
 Walk-in visits are not possible.